 It’s no wonder that LASIK laser vision correction has quickly emerged as one of the true medical breakthroughs of modern history.
 LASIK, the most widely used form of laser vision correction, is the fastest-growing type of refractive surgery.
 It is very versatile and can treat both nearsightedness and farsightedness with or without astigmatism.

 Over 98% of people who have LASIK achieve somewhere between 20/20 and 20/40 vision without glasses or contact lenses and we proudly offer this procedure to our patients throughout the San Jose and San Francisco area.

 LASIK surgery is not for everyone.
 You may not be able to undergo LASIK surgery if you:

 The only way to know for sure if you are a candidate for LASIK surgery is to come in for a LASIK consultation at Ellis Eye.
-Want to start the process now?
+If you live in the San Francisco and San Jose areas and want to start the process now?
 Take our 2-minute online self-evaluation to see if you’re a likely candidate for LASIK!

 First, a technician will begin taking a number of measurements.
 These will include your visual acuity with and without your current method of vision correction, whether that is glasses or contacts.
 A digital map of your corneal shape – called corneal topography – will be taken.
 A measurement of your pupils will be performed as detailed later.